-How can I find a DBSA support group?
+How Can I Find a DBSA Support Group?

-Visit us online: At DBSAlliance.org/FindSupport, you can browse a listing of support groups by state or search by zip code.
+Visit us online At DBSAlliance.org/FindSupport, you can browse a listing of support groups by state or search by zip code.
 You can also find information about mood disorders, download brochures, take a screening test for depression or bipolar disorder, and much more.

-Call us: When you call (800) 826-3632 or (312) 642-0049 during regular business hours (8:30 A.M.-5:00 P.M.
+Call us When you call (800) 826-3632 or (312) 642-0049 during regular business hours (8:30 a.m.-5:00 p.m.
 Central Time), someone will refer you to a group in your area and send you free educational materials if you would like them.
 After business hours, you may leave a message and your call will be returned promptly.

-Or start a group in your area: DBSA can help you establish a group, if there's not one near you.
-Simply contact our Chapter Relations staff at (800) 826-3632 x156, or send an e-mail to startup@DBSAlliance.org.
+Or start a group in your area DBSA can help you establish a group if there is not one near you.
+Contact our Chapter Relations staff at (800) 826-3632 x 170 or email StartUp@DBSAlliance.org.
+You can also request a startup guide by visiting DBSAlliance.org/StartUp.
 We'll be glad to help you get started.
 Nothing has a more important impact on the lives of people with mood disorders than our support groups.
 Meeting others who have gone through the same shadows and come out on the other side is priceless.
 It restores hope, faith, and sometimes life itself.